jonascavalcantineto/aws-eks-labs/lab-001/README.md

 Default output format [None]: json
 ```

-### Install eksctl(a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS)
+### Installing eksctl(a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS)

 1. Download and extract the latest release of eksctl with the following command.